Everyone may have this issue, especially when beginning to use Raspberry Pi.

 It could be the screen, but it’s often only a cable problem.

-Do you use adapters in your installation?
-Are they working with Raspberry Pi OS?
+- Do you use adapters in your installation?

-For example, I use an HDMI/VGA adapter with my laptop, but it isn’t working with my Raspberry Pi 3.
+For example, I use an HDMI/VGA adapter with my laptop, but it isn’t working well with my Raspberry Pi 3.
+Some adapters will work, but the best solution I found is to use only one direct cable.

-For example, HDMI/HDMI on Raspberry Pi 3 (this one is perfect, but anyone at your local store will be ok) or Micro HDMI/HDMI with a Raspberry Pi 4 (I have this one, for example, excellent merchant by the way).
+For example, HDMI/HDMI on a Raspberry Pi 3 (this one is perfect, but anyone at your local store will be ok) or Micro HDMI/HDMI with a Raspberry Pi 4 (I have this one, for example, excellent merchant by the way).

 Bonus

-You can also check the last paragraph of this post for another way to detect where the problem comes from.
+If you still suspect a cabling issues, but nothing worked until this may, you may want to check the last paragraph of this post for another way to detect where the problem comes from.

 Corrupted files